fatimp/REVAnalyzer/docs/theory.rst

     m: \forall i \ge m,  \quad \delta_2(i) = |2(\bar{S_i} - S_0)/(\bar{S_i} + S_0)| < \varepsilon_{dREV}, \quad (3)

 where :math:`S_0` is the metirc value for the uncut analyzed image and :math:`\varepsilon_{dREV}` is dREV threshold.
 The values, obtained using Eqs.
-(2) and (3), are assigned, respectively, to the attributes dREV_size_1 and dREV_size_2 of an REVAnalyzer object in the case of scalar metric REV analysis.
+(2) and (3), are assigned, respectively, to the attributes dREV_size_1 and dREV_size_2 of an PARSE object in the case of scalar metric REV analysis.

 REV size estimation.
 Vector metric.
 -----------------------------------